openalpr/openalpr_hotlist_import/readme.md

 Copy the configuration file in /etc/openalpr/hotlist.yaml.sample to /etc/openalpr/hotlist.yaml

-Edit the hotlist.yaml file to use your own company_id, alert list configuration (openalpr_list_id, name, and hotlist_url), and other parameters.
+Edit the hotlist.yaml file to use your own company_id, alert list configuration (name, and hotlist_url), and other parameters.

 The SMTP configuration parameters, if configured, will send an e-mail on success or failure every time the script is run.